joycekyery/joycekyery.github.io/README.md

 ## Coding Style

+Enf
 Enforced by Prettier and ESlint
-Make sure to use :vs: `VScode` and install extensions
+Make sure to use `VScode` and install extensions

 #### [`Prettier`](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) [`ESlint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

+#### Setup Auto formatting
+use `crtl+shift+p` to open Vscode panel

+under the panel, type and select `format document wit`h, choose `Prettier` as the formatter

+In VScode settings, find `Editor: format on save` and click on the option.

 ### End-of-Line Character Sequences: LF